sonia-auv/proc_image_processing/README.md

 ```

 It means you have it installed.
 If not follow instructions on how to install it for your OS.

+### Project Modes

+This project has to variants, or modes, that can be built.

+This is mainly due to the fact that we have both an implementation using:

+- OpenCV **without CUDA** support (`CPU Mode`)
+- OpenCV **with CUDA** support (`GPU Mode`)

+If a GPU is detected, the NVIDIA Tools are present and OpenCV is compiled with CUDA, then the `GPU Mode` is used.
+Otherwise, the project is built in `CPU Mode`.

 ### Environment configuration